 Realization Rate – The ratio of “Verified Savings” to “EDC Reported Gross Savings”.

 Retrofit Measure (RET) – Measures which modify or add on to existing equipment with technology to make the system more energy efficient.
 Retrofit measures have a dual baseline: for the estimated remaining useful life of the existing equipment the baseline is the existing equipment; afterwards the baseline is the applicable code, standard, or industry standard practice expected to be in place at the time the unit would have been naturally replaced or retrofit.
 If there are no known or expected changes to the baseline standards, the standard in effect at the time of the retrofit is to be used.
 Incremental cost is the full cost of equipment retrofit.
-In practice, in order to avoid the uncertainty surrounding the determination of "remaining useful life" retrofit measure savings and costs sometimes follow replace on burnout baseline and incremental cost definitions.
-Examples of projects which fit this category include installation of a VFD on an existing HVAC system, or installation of wall or ceiling insulation.
+In practice, in order to avoid the uncertainty surrounding the determination of "remaining useful life," retrofit measure savings and costs sometimes follow replace on burnout baseline and incremental cost definitions.
+Examples of projects which fit this category include installation of a VFD on an existing HVAC system or installation of wall and ceiling insulation.

 Early Replacement Measure (EREP) – The replacement of existing equipment, which is functioning as intended and is not operationally obsolete, with a more efficient model primarily for purposes of increased efficiency.
 Early replacement measures have a dual baseline: for the estimated remaining useful life of the existing equipment the baseline is the existing equipment; afterwards the baseline is the applicable code, standard, or industry standard practice expected to be in place at the time the unit would have been naturally replaced.
 If there are no known or expected changes to the baseline standards, the standard in effect at the time of the early replacement is to be used.
 Incremental cost is the full cost of equipment replacement.
-In practice, in order to avoid the uncertainty surrounding the determination of "remaining useful life" early replacement measure savings and costs sometimes follow replace on burnout baseline and incremental cost definitions.
-Examples of projects which fit this category include upgrade of an existing production line to gain efficiency, upgrade an existing, but functional, lighting or HVAC system that is not part of a renovation/remodeling project, or replacement of an operational chiller with a more efficient unit.
+In practice, in order to avoid the uncertainty surrounding the determination of "remaining useful life," early replacement measure savings and costs sometimes follow replace on burnout baseline and incremental cost definitions.
+Examples of projects which fit this category include upgrade of an existing production line to gain efficiency, upgrade an existing, but functional, lighting or HVAC system that is not part of a renovation/remodeling project, and replacement of an operational chiller with a more efficient unit.

 Time of Sale (TOS) Measure – A measure implemented, usually incentivized at the retail level, that provides a financial incentive to the buyer or end user in order to promote the higher efficiency of the measure product over a standard efficiency product.
 Examples include the low-flow pre-rinse sprayers available to commercial kitchens and their applicable incentives to be purchased over standard flow sprayers.

 Verified Gross Savings – Evaluator estimated savings for projects and programs of projects which are completed and for which the impact evaluation and EM&V activities are completed.
 The estimates follow a TRM method or Site Specific M&V Protocols (SSMVP).
-The savings calculations/estimates follow algorithms prescribed by the TRM or Site Specific M&V Protocols (SSMVP) and are based on verified values of stipulated variables, EDC or evaluator gathered data, or measured key variables.
+The savings calculations/estimates follow algorithms prescribed by the TRM or Site Specific M&V Protocols (SSMVP) and are based on verified values of stipulated variables, EDC or evaluator-gathered data, or measured key variables.

-Lifetime – The number of years (or hours) that the new high efficiency equipment is expected to function.
-These are generally based on engineering lives, but sometimes adjusted based on expectations about frequency of removal, remodeling or demolition.
+Measure Life – The number of years that the new high efficiency equipment is expected to function and generate energy and demand savings.
+These are generally based on engineering lives, but sometimes adjusted based upcoming changes to codes and standards.
 Two important distinctions fall under this definition; Effective Useful Life and Remaining Useful Life.